How is the ordering procedure?

 How often do you update your rug galleries?

 It varies greatly.
 If you would like to be informed when our new products are listed please send your e-mail address to firstname.lastname@example.org.

 Are your rugs fair trade and free of child labor?

 Our major inventory consists of semi-antique or antique Anatolian rugs.
 Unlike oriental rugs, kilim rugs and other flatweaves of this region were mostly produced for personal use by tribal people or villagers.
 There never was large scale commercial production for these items and we also believe this makes them more appealing and authentic.
 We also sell new kilim rugs woven by Anotalian women.
 Fortunately, exploitive and forced practices involving children is nonexistent in Turkish rug industry in contrast with countries like China, Pakistan, or India, where fair labor practices can not be guaranteed.
 We know of no large scale workshops in Turkey for handmade rug or kilim production.
 This is also mainly why Turkish rugs are usually of higher quality.
 Turkey has a hard time competing with the extremely low labor costs of India and Pakistan so the producers and weavers concentrate more on quality in order to be able to justify their relatively higher costs of production.
-For example our highest quality Konya kilims are produced in villages around Konya using traditional methods by mostly adult women in their homes.
+For example our highest quality new kilims are produced in villages of western Turkey using traditional methods by mostly adult women in their homes.
 They are able to attend family matters and weave at their own pace.
-There are no workshops, let alone factories in this region.
-Some of our new production Anatolian kilims are produced in small work shops in the the villages of the Aegean region and all these workshops are regulated by the state.
-The weavers themselves are paid a wage and they are free to leave their jobs whenever they want, but they are happy to learn a new skill and contribute to the family income.
-They work in clean and well lighted places.
-We guess this makes our rugs "fair trade".